 Handle Misunderstandings with Care: If someone is upset, approach the situation with empathy.
 A quick apology and a willingness to help goes a long way.

-Communicate with Kindness: Let us create a friendly atmosphere by being compassionate and focusing on facts rather than jumping to conclusions.
+Communicate with Kindness: Let us create a friendly atmosphere by being compassionate and focusing on facts.

 Value Our Shared Mission: Remember to prioritize the agency's values over personal beliefs.
 It helps us work better together.